FAForever/server/DEVELOPMENT.md

 they can be safely ignored:

 ```
-WARNING  Twilio is not set up.
-You must set TWILIO_ACCOUNT_SID and TWILIO_TOKEN to use the Twilio ICE servers.
 WARNING  GEO_IP_LICENSE_KEY not set!
 Unable to download GeoIP database!
 WARNING  Unable to connect to RabbitMQ.
 Is it running?
 ConnectionError: [Errno 111] Connect call failed ('127.0.0.1', 5672)